Localizing and Editing Knowledge in Large Audio-Language Models: Method

 which minimises the update magnitude while enforcing $(W+\Delta)k \approx v^{\text{target}}$.
 Unlike text-only LLMs, audio words span multiple frames, so we obtain word-level representations via mean pooling over aligned audio frames and use the first or last subject word as $k$.
 We apply this procedure to (i) a single audio layer and (ii) a single text layer respectively.

 \textbf{Sequential Cross-Modal Single-Layer Editing.} We extend single-layer editing to a sequential audio–text setting.
-We first edit a selected audio layer and compute the resulting residual from the encoder output.
-This residual is then projected into the text representation space and used to drive a subsequent text-layer update.
+We first edit a selected audio encoder layer, and the resulting representation from the audio encoder performs a subsequent update in LLM backbone layers through the forward pass.
 In this way, language-path edits are explicitly conditioned on the audio edit, ensuring that semantic changes remain grounded in the updated acoustic representation.
-A key challenge lies in the dimensional mismatch between the audio and text modules.
-To address this, we leverage the projection layer of the audio encoder to map the audio editing residual into the text representation space before applying decoder updates.

 \textbf{Multi-Layer Editing.} Rank-one updates at a single layer can unintentionally affect other facts with overlapping keys.
 To better control interference, we perform multi-layer editing with explicit preservation constraints.
 Let $K_0$ be keys of protected facts, $K_1$ keys to be edited, and $K_p$ keys from previously edited facts.
 We require which is enforced by projecting updates into the null space of $K_0$.
 Let $P$ be a projection matrix with $PK_0=0$.
 We solve